Atul-codee/grand-portfolio/README.md

 ## 🎯 Purpose of the Project
 The purpose of building this portfolio website is:
 1. To have an online presence that represents me as a student and future professional.
-2. To create a single place where I can share my projects with teachers, recruiters, and collaborators.
+2. To create a single place where I can share my projects with teachers, recruiters and collaborators.
-3. To apply my knowledge of HTML, CSS, Bootstrap, and JavaScript in a real-world project.
+3. To apply my knowledge of HTML, CSS, Bootstrap and JavaScript in a real-world project.

 ---

 ## 🛠️ Technologies Used
 - **HTML5** for structure
 - **CSS3** for styling
-- **Bootstrap** for responsive design (if used)
+- **Bootstrap** for responsive design
-- **JavaScript** for interactivity (if used)
+- **JavaScript** for interactivity

 ---